matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 IntStream.range(1, 10).filter(a -> a % 2 == 0).forEach(System.out::println);
 ```

-- After the termial operation is performed, the Stream is consumed and cannot be reused.
+- After the terminal operation is performed, the Stream is consumed and cannot be reused.
 - Although a given stream object cannot be reused, it's easy to create a reusable Iterable that delegates to a Stream pipeline.
 This can be useful for returning a modified view of a live data set without having to collect results into a
-temporary structure
+temporary structure.

 ```java
 List<String> list = Arrays.asList("FOO", "BAR");